List of Important Days in September

 • SDG-4: Quality Education

-6. September 9: International Day to Protect Education from Attack
+7. International Day to Protect Education from Attack 2023: 9 September

-• For the first time International Day to Protect Education from Attack is being celebrated on 9 September.
+• For the first time, International Day to Protect Education from Attack is being celebrated on 9 September.

-• Theme: “Protect Education, Save a Generation”
+• Theme 2020: “Protect Education, Save a Generation”

-• In May 2020, United Nations General Assembly adopted the resolution and proclaimed 9 September the International Day to Protect Education from Attack.
+• In May 2020, the United Nations General Assembly adopted the resolution and proclaimed 9 September the International Day to Protect Education from Attack.

-• According to the Global Coalition to Protect Education from Attack (GCPEA), there have been more than 11,000 attacks on education in 36 countries in last five years.
+• According to the Global Coalition to Protect Education from Attack (GCPEA), there have been more than 11,000 attacks on education in 36 countries in the last five years.

 • UNESCO: